aristanetworks/anta/docs/cli/nrfu.md

   --group-by [device|test]  Group result by test or host. default none --help                    Show this message and exit.
 ```

-The `--tags` option can be used to target specific devices in your inventory.

 The `--device` and `--test` options show a summarized view of the test results for a specific host or test case, respectively.